mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Alternative of contrastive learning methods (as CL depends on batch size, image augmentation method, memory bank, resilient).
 [No negative examples]
   - Online and Target network.
 [Augmented image output in online network should be close to main image in target network.]
 What about all zeros!
 (Empirically slow moving average helps to avoid that)
   - Motivation [section 3 method]
+  - similarity constraint between positive keys are also enforced through a prediction problem from an online network to an offline momentum-updated network
+  - BYOL tries to match the prediction from an online network to a randomly initialised offline network.
+This iterations lead to better representation than those of the random offline network.
+  -By continually improving the offline network through the momentum update, the quality of the representation is bootstrapped from just the random initialised network
-  - All about architecture. [encoder, projection, predictor and loss function]
+  - All about architecture! [encoder, projection, predictor and loss function]
   - Works only with batch normalization - else mode collapse
   - [More criticism](https://generallyintelligent.ai/understanding-self-supervised-contrastive-learning.html)